abrennec/sose20_mc/scripts/02_music.md

 ```

-# Notes on Ruby an Sonic Pi
+# Notes on Ruby and Sonic Pi

 ## Symbols / Colon variables